A Comprehensive Guide to

 Nematodes are microscopic, like moist soil, and are the best predators of pests that spend any stage of their life cycle in the soil.
 Fleas, cut worms, ants, root weevils and grubs are just a few of more than 250 difficult to control pests that nematodes move through the ground consuming without harming the environment.

 There are a couple of determining factors when considering where to buy beneficial nematodes.
-It is best to order biological control nematodes and have them delivered directly to you from a reliable source from Buglogical Control Systems.
+It is best to order biological control nematodes and have them delivered directly to you from a reliable source.
 This helps insure that the nematodes you are buying are still alive.
 Nematodes do not live very long in storage.
 Therefore, buying nematodes that are stocked on a store shelf is very risky.

 Purchase beneficial nematodes from a reputable dealer.
 If your garden center does not carry nematodes, order them from a source online.
 As living organisms, they must be handled properly to remain effective.
 The species of nematodes used for lawn infestations are microscopic.
 You will see the carrier when you open the package, not the tiny nematodes.
 Beneficial nematodes are non-toxic to humans and pets.